redsn0w422/redsn0w422.github.io/_posts/2016-6-13-summer_sixteen.markdown

 ## Soda

-Speaking of The Talk Show, John Gruber opens episode # ??? with a statement I completely agree with:
+Speaking of [The Talk Show](https://daringfireball.net/thetalkshow), John Gruber opens [ep-153](https://daringfireball.net/thetalkshow/2016/05/06/ep-153) with a statement I completely agree with:

 > To be successful, you need three things:
 >
-> - A fussy way to make coffee, good coffee
+> - A fussy way to make coffee, real good coffee
 > - Carbonated water
 > - A clicky keyboard